Traffic Control (F)Course Cost: $500.00

 On successful completion of the theory component and simulated practical exercise participants are issued with a Statement of Attendance upon request.

-Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the Traffic Controller Skill Set – RIISS00044 Work Zone Traffic Control, which includes the units: RIIWHS205D – Control Traffic with Stop/Slow Bat, RIIWHS201D Work safely and follow WHS policies and procedures, and RIICOM201D Communicate in the workplace
+Participants will then need to successfully complete their 20 hours of onsite practical experience and be assessed by a trainer from AATC, before they are issued with a Statement of Attainment in the following units: RIIWHS205E – Control Traffic with Stop-Slow Bat.

 Once participants receive their Statement of Attainment for the course they will have to apply at a TMR Customer Service Centre for a Traffic Control Licence.
-Holding the Statement of Attainment in the Traffic Controller Skill Set – RIISS00044 Work Zone Traffic Control or RIIWHS205D – Control Traffic with Stop/Slow Bat, is NOT a Traffic Control Licence (Industry Authority) in QLD.
+Holding the Statement of Attainment RIIWHS205E – Control Traffic with Stop-Slow Bat, is NOT a Traffic Control Licence (Industry Authority) in QLD.

 • Prerequisites for Traffic Controller accreditation